 There is a grey area in the field of endometriosis.
 Most people do not know it even exists.
 It effects 1 in 10 women.

-EndoStats originated from finding out 176 million women along with 68% misdiagnosed were living with pain - and most weren't being listened to or treated with the best methods.
+EndoStats originated from realizing people with endometriosis were living with pain - and most were not being listened to or treated with the best methods to have a quality of life.
 EndoStats displays the social impact, as well as, the illness in stats we live with.

 Where EndoStats is inspired from - is the voices of the many women and girls not being heard.
 By bringing together everyone who is impacted by endometriosis into the conversation - gives us all more insight into the depth of our health.

 When we bring a large community together - with a march to stand up for our rights, a support group of true friendships or collaborating with the knowledge in the field - real change can be made.

 With the impact on young girls and to interact with cultures and languages around the world, the information was made clear and simple.
 Statistic infographics have links for further reading and details from leaders in the field of endometriosis research.